RecordEvolution/TDMtermite/README.md

 ### CLI tool

-To install the CLI tool _tdmreaper_ do
+To install the CLI tool _tdmtermite_ do

 ```Shell
 make install